 Port Order — Maps in the order it appears in the file to the corresponding port number.

 Block Name — Maps by variable name to the corresponding root input port with the matching block name.

 Signal Name — Maps by variable name to the corresponding root input port with the matching signal name.

 Block Path — Maps by the BlockPath parameter to the corresponding root input port with the matching block path.

 Custom — Maps using a MATLAB function.

-Click the Options button and select Update Model.
-This verifies the mapping.
+Click Options and select Update Model Automatically.
+This option verifies the mapping.

 Data Type — Double, single, enum, ....

 Complexity — Real or complex